cisco-open/ResponsibleAI/Rai Documentation/docs/_build/html/_sources/RaiModule/Contribute and extend RAI.rst.txt

 **Create subclass of class and implement the method**

-- We can create subclass of class and implement the methods
+- We can create subclass of class and implement the methods.

 - In ``python file`` , we need to create a class for respective metric_group and we need to define methods for update and compute inside the class.